lfbraz/azureml-inference-spark/README.md

-# Deployment an inference endpoints using a custom spark 3.0.1 image
+# Deployment inference endpoints using a custom spark 3.2.0 image

 ## Requirements